fox-one/docs.pando.im/blog/2021-10-16-audit-report.md

 tags: [audit report]
 ---

-I'm glad to tell you that the Pando has been audited by IOActive & LeastAuthority.
-View the results below:
+Pando has been audited by IOActive & LeastAuthority.
+Click the link below to view the results.

 [https://docs.pando.im/docs/security/audit-reports/](https://docs.pando.im/docs/security/audit-reports/)

-The audit report supports downloading and viewing.
-At the same time, we listed the problems reflected in the audit report, fixed bugs, and proposed targeted analysis.
+We listed the problems reflected in the audit report, fixed the bugs, and proposed targeted analysis, and the audit report is supported for download to viewing.

-The subsequent pando series of products will complete all audits one after another.
-As we said, pando is an open source project and worthy of trust.
+pando is an open source project, and it is trustworthy. pando series will complete all the audits one after another and publish them on the official website.